+Browser Window

 Business Process Diagram

 Getting to know the Business Process Diagram

 Introducing the Business Process Diagram

-The Business Process Diagram is part of the Business Process Model and Notation (BPMN) and is the main diagram type for defining business processes.
-The diagram can include Start, Intermediate, End Events, Business Processes, Activities, Gateways and Pools and Lanes and more.
+The Business Process diagram is part of the Business Process Model and Notation (BPMN) and is the main diagram type for defining business processes.
+The diagram can include Start, Intermediate and End Events, Business Processes, Activities, Gateways, Pools and Lanes, and more.
 The elements can be given a name and detailed descriptions can be added to the notes.
-By connecting the flow objects with connectors a sequence of activities and gateways and events can describe the business process.
+By connecting the flow objects with connectors, a sequence of activities, gateways and events can describe the business process.

-A process hierarchy can be constructed by nesting Business Processes and Activities in the Project Browser and using the Child Diagram functionality to enable drill down from the value chain level down to the lowest level processes.
+A process hierarchy can be constructed by nesting Business Processes and Activities in the Browser window and using the child diagram functionality to enable drill down from the value chain level down to the lowest level processes.
+Where to find the Business Process Diagram